SC/APC vs. SC/UPC: Which Connector is Right for Your FTTH Network

 The EU's Gigabit Strategy demands comprehensive fibre-optic coverage by 2030.
 For the German market, this means:

-- 80 per cent of all new FTTH connections will use SC/APC
+- The vast majority of new FTTH connections will use SC/APC

 - Funding guidelines favour future-proof APC technology